 - 6.3.1 Operate an appropriate computerised system for the processing of repairs.
 All repairs will be accurately recorded, acknowledged, inspected where appropriate and checked all within the approved timescales.
-Tenants will receive confirmation of all reported repairs by means of a tenant satisfaction survey form. - 6.3.2 Aim to meet the following targets for the completion of repairs.
+Tenants will receive confirmation of all reported repairs by means of a text message if contact number recorded or alternatively by post.
+Tenant satisfaction survey forms will be issued on request or to those receiving notification by post. - 6.3.2 Aim to meet the following targets for the completion of repairs.